garrandall/popular-music-data/tracks/love-really-hurts-without-you-billy-ocean.md

 But what can I do without you?

-You walk like a dream and you make like you're Queen of the action You're using ev'ry trick in the book the way that you look You're really something to see, you cheat and you lie To impress any guy that you fancy, but don't you know I'm out of my mind, so give me a sign
+You walk like a dream and you make like you're Queen of the action You're using every trick in the book the way that you look You're really something to see, you cheat and you lie To impress any guy that you fancy, but don't you know I'm out of my mind, so give me a sign